mellowboyXD/TracksIt/README.md

 # My Personal Expense Tracker App

-For a while now, i've been looking for the perfect, completely free, simple, expense tracker that is not going to just use your data to sell you ads.
+For a while now, i've been looking for the perfect, completely free, simple, expense tracker that is not going to just use my data to sell me ads.

 TLDR; Did not find one.
 So I decided to just build one myself.
 To be fair I did not put much effort into researching for one.